Pangoraw/superpowers-latex/README.md

 ## Dependencies

-You must have the `texlive` installed.
+You must have `texlive` installed.